 The state of Maryland sets certain requirements for property conditions, and local jurisdictions (counties and cities) may create other, stricter requirements.

-Landlords have the duty to allow renters to move in on the agreed date.
+Landlords must allow renters to move in on the agreed date.
 They must also provide renters with a “habitable” property.
 This includes providing certain basic utilities, as well as not unreasonably bothering the renter, or allowing others to bother the renter.
 These duties are part of the “covenant of quiet enjoyment.”
 If the landlord breaks the covenant of quiet enjoyment, it is called a “constructive eviction.”